azekeprofit/azekeprofit.github.io/README.md

 * [도시로 간 처녀(1981) The Maiden Who Went to the City](https://www.youtube.com/watch?v=QHSN2HJiLIQ) -- one of the many old films on Korean Classic Films Archive channel, has English and Korean subtitles.

+Additionally, script can also add custom subtitles to video by picking "Load .srt" option in Settings menu.

 Script is installed by drag and dropping [the file](youtube%20multi.user.js?raw=true) into "Extensions" tab of Chrome (Ctrl-Shift-E or "chrome:extensions" from address bar).

 ## Showing several language subtitles on VLIVE